 The effectiveness of the committee is assessed as part of the annual board and committee self-evaluation process.
 The committee was assessed to have adequately discharged its mandate.
-Attendance at committee meetings is detailed on page 40 of the integrated report and fees paid to committee members for 2022 and proposed fees for 2023 are detailed on pages 15 and 16 of the remuneration report available on the website.
+Attendance at committee meetings is detailed on page 40 of the integrated report and fees paid to committee members for 2023 and proposed for 2024 are detailed on page 15 of the remuneration report available on the website.
+The previous chair of the committee, Professor Fatima Abrahams, left the committee when she retired from the board at the January 2023 AGM, and was replaced by Nomgando Matyumza.